-Whether you’re a one man band or an international conglomerate will drastically affect the quotes you receive.
+Whether you’re a one-man band selling ebooks on your website or an international conglomerate will drastically affect the quotes you receive.

 While it’s not a practice we follow, there is a reason for it.
 In creative fields, the expected reach of a piece of work is directly tied to its price.